Greek Landmarks Off the Beaten Path to Visit

 But in the warm months, especially spring and fall, Kastoria settles into a slower pace.

-The stone landmark Hotel Doltso, formerly the family’s manor house, blends an ideal location with history, hospitality, and luxury.
+The stone landmark Hotel Doltso blends an ideal location with history, hospitality, and luxury.
+The owners transformed their family’s 19th-century manor house into an elegant small boutique hotel.

 Because Greece’s remarkably rich history, iconic monuments, spectacular scenery, and beautiful beaches captivate imaginations through the ages.

-Nonetheless, there’s more to see than world-famous landmarks and popular attractions.
+Nonetheless, there’s more to see in Greece than world-famous landmarks and popular attractions.

 So, congratulations on choosing to visit Greece, both on and off the beaten path.

-Get ready to explore, experience, and be inspired by her glories of the ancient present and vibrant past.
+Get ready to explore, experience, and be inspired by the Greek glories from her ancient past to the vibrant present day.

 •••